 But luckily, there are a few things you can do to bring down the cost of your premium.
-Check out our list of money-saving hacks, then head to your ClearScore offers to see if you could save up to £272 on your car insurance policy.
+Check out our list of money-saving hacks, then head to your ClearScore offers to see how much you could save on your car insurance policy.

 Don’t auto renew